actions/cache/README.md

 * Updated the minimum runner version support from node 12 -> node 16.
 * Fixed avoiding empty cache save when no files are available for caching.
 * Fixed tar creation error while trying to create tar with path as `~/` home folder on `ubuntu-latest`.
-* Fixed zstd failing on amazon linux 2.0 runners
+* Fixed zstd failing on amazon linux 2.0 runners.
-* Fixed cache not working with github workspace directory or current directory
+* Fixed cache not working with github workspace directory or current directory.
 * Fixed the download stuck problem by introducing a timeout of 1 hour for cache downloads.
+* Fix zstd not working for windows on gnu tar in issues.
+* Allowing users to provide a custom timeout as input for aborting download of a cache segment using an environment variable `SEGMENT_DOWNLOAD_TIMEOUT_MIN`.
+Default is 60 minutes.

 Refer [here](https://github.com/actions/cache/blob/v2/README.md) for previous versions